metocean/docker-consul-init/README.md

  --program [norm program args]: this is the program + it args to be run in the docker

- --init [init program args]: the init program run first, before consul and --program.
+ --init [init program args]: the init program runs first, before consul and --program.
 If it returns nonzero the consul-init will exit.

  --no-consul: do not use the consul agent